 Eligible Proposals will be assessed in accordance with the Evaluation Criteria.
 The Issuer will be under no obligation to receive further information, whether written or oral, from any Developer.

-At the end of the Proposal Period, the Issuer will select the highest ranked Developer based on the Evaluation Criteria (the “Lead Developer”) for the Opportunity and will provide notification of that selection in the comments section associated with the Opportunity.
+At the end of the Proposal Period, the Issuer will announce the highest ranked Developer based on the Evaluation Criteria in the comments section associated with the Opportunity.

-The Submission Period will commence from the time that the Lead Developer is announced, according to the time stamp on the commenting function on GitHub.

-Submitting a Pull Request

-The Lead Developer may:

-submit more than one Pull Request in response to an Opportunity in the Submission Period; and

-withdraw a Pull Request at any time before the Issuer makes a Payment.

-Any Pull Requests submitted by the Lead Developer must be received in the Submission Period according to the Pull Request time stamp applied by GitHub.
+By submitting a Proposal, the Developer agrees that should its Proposal be successful, the Developer will enter into a contract with the Issuer on the terms set out in Schedule “A”.

 Developers’ Responsibilities

-In order to be eligible for Payment in relation to an Opportunity, the Lead Developer will provide the Payment Information to the Issuer prior to submitting its Pull Request.
-The Payment Information must be provided to the Issuer in a form and in the manner acceptable to the Opportunity Contact.

-The Lead Developer will retain the copyright to the Contribution submitted in their Pull Request unless the License file issued with the Opportunity indicates otherwise.
-By submitting a Pull Request, the Lead Developer agrees to grant the Issuer of the applicable Opportunity rights in accordance with the License applicable to that Opportunity.

-Developers must ensure there is no conflict of interest, either real or perceived, in respect of an Opportunity.
+Developers must ensure there is no conflict of interest, either real or perceived, in respect of an Opportunity including involvement in the preparation of the applicable Opportunity or a relationship with any employee, contractor or representative of the Issuer involved in preparation of the applicable Opportunity.
 If a Developer is in doubt as to whether there might be a conflict of interest, the Developer should consult with the Opportunity Contact prior to submitting a Proposal.

 Developers are solely responsible for: